Nunuk Ragang: Religious and cultural life

-At the Nunuk Ragang settlement began the belief system and culture of the Kadazan-Dusun.
+The Nunuk Ragang settlement has been existent for 328 years, from 1415 to 1743.
+At the settlement began the belief system and culture of the Kadazan, Dusun, and Rungus.
 There was no word for "religion" among the ancient Kadazan-Dusun and to them it was just a sort of relationship between the seen and the unseen.
 Some people would equate this to Animism.
 This belief system centres largely on their livelihood and rituals so as to maintain the balance, order and harmony between themselves and between them and their environment, which consequently provide conditions for bountiful cultivation and harvests and continued existence of the race.
-At the settlement also began Momolianism, a philosophical system, which when coupled with the belief system, had guided the life of the Kadazan-Dusun people up to the present age.
-Surrounded by thick primary forest teeming in wildlife, nature and nurture became the foundation for the birth and growth of the belief system and cultural heritage of the Kadazan-Dusun.
+At the settlement also began Momolianism of the Kadazan and Dusun together with the Rungus Labus system, a philosophical system, which when coupled with the belief system, had guided the life of the three indigenous tribes up to the present age.
+Surrounded by thick primary forest teeming in wildlife, nature and nurture became the foundation for the birth and growth of the belief system and cultural heritage of the Kadazan-Dusun and Rungus.